 - Google Translate

 Translation service in 52 languages.
-Sound not available.
+The sound is not available.

 There are many other translation tools available online, but there is something even more interesting.